avihu2929/BlindSpot/README.md

 (This project was made as final assignment for college)

+Below you can find instructions on how to build an android app using https://github.com/zldrobit/yolov5.git

 ## Info
 <del>This branch provides detection and Android code complement to branch `tf-only-export`.</del>
 Since the release of YOLOv5 v6.0, TFLite models can be exported by `export.py` in ultralytics' master branch.
 Using `models/tf.py` to export models is deprecated, and this repo is mainly for Anrdroid demo app.